drbean/edit/jeffreykuo/send_editing_Final_send.md

 **2. Methodology & methods**

-**2.1 The manufacturing analysis process**
+**2.1 The manufacturing process analysis**

-A diagram depicting the manufacturing analysis process followed in this study and the relationship between the input/output and activity components is shown in Fig. 2.
+A diagram depicting the organization of the study's manufacturing process analysis and the relationship between the input/output and activity components is shown in Fig. 2.
 To overcome the challenge of system development, the process was split into two parts: